Hosting & Booking Events

 We will acknowledge receipt of your request within 2 business days.

-Processing time for special permission applications varies and requires a minimum of 10-15 business days.
+Processing time for special permission applications varies and requires a minimum of 15 business days and can take up to 8 weeks to fully process.
 As part of the special permission process, events frequently require additional permits (such as development permits, building inspections, sign permits and road closure permits) as well as the submission of additional documents (such as proof of insurance and notification to AGLC and/or AHS, etc.).
 All event organizers are strongly encouraged to submit their special permission application a minimum of 4-6 weeks before the event date.

 Encroachment permits to accommodate bins, PODS, or landscaping materials, can typically be processed in 5-10 business days.